waveform80/picamera/docs/recipes2.rst

         print('Writing %s' % filename)
         img.save(filename)

-You may wish to investigate the :class:`~picamera.array.PiMotionArray` class in the :mod:`picamera.array` module which simplifies the above recipes to the following::
+You may wish to investigate the :class:`~array.PiMotionArray` class in the :mod:`picamera.array` module which simplifies the above recipes to the following::

     import numpy as np